Home » Autism Advocacy » Center Stage: Famous People With Autism

 Image credit: Deborah Wilbanks

 Susan Boyle graced the musical stage in 2009 on Britain’s Got Talent.
 At first sight, some audience members were amused by the eccentric middle-aged woman on stage.
-But when quirky Susan sang her song, her performance amazed not just the audience but the judges as well.
-In an interview, Boyle expressed she often had unfair labels placed on her throughout her life, later revealing her asperger’s syndrome diagnosis.
-She describes being diagnosed as “a relief.”
+But when Susan sang her song, her performance amazed the audience and the judges.

-The singer’s asperger’s, which was undiagnosed for a long time, meant she felt like an outsider during childhood because people did not understand her
+The singer’s Asperger’s, which was undiagnosed for a long time, meant she felt like an outsider during childhood because people did not understand her.

 Dan Aykroyd

-Comedian, singer, actor, screenwriter, and Blues Brother, Dan Aykroyd was diagnosed with autism in the 1980s.
-He was expelled from two different schools by the time he discovered he had mild asperger’s syndrome.
-He’s shared that he has “obsessions” with ghosts and law enforcement, and he carries a police badge.
-In an interview with Terry Gross, Aykroyd states: “If I don’t have a badge on me I feel naked”.
-In another interview, he shares he was also diagnosed with Tourette’s at 12, but symptoms were later controlled through therapy.
+He’s shared that he has “obsessions” with ghosts and law enforcement and carries a police badge.
+In an interview, Aykroyd states: “If I don’t have a badge on me, I feel naked.”
+He also shares he was also diagnosed with Tourette’s at 12, but symptoms were later controlled through therapy.

 Aykroyd did not let his diagnosis stop him from winning an Emmy Award for Outstanding Writing in a Comedy-Variety or Music Series, an honorary Doctor of Literature degree from Carleton University, and being inducted into Canada’s Walk of Fame.